cyanidecupcake/fab-moments-handbook/session2.md

 Using a pencil write your milestones on your calendar along with any tasks you would like to complete in any session.
 You can even assign specific tasks to group members so everyone knows that they are doing each session.

 Place your calendar in your folder when finished.

+At the end of the session all folders should be returned to the facilitator.